augcog/ISAACS_Jetson/README.md

 Here is the general workflow for this process.
 The script 'process_aruco.py' subscribes to the topics published by the ZED 2 camera.
 It uses images from the camera to detect ArUco markers and converts point clouds to the marker coordinate system by modifyng the point cloud positions to be centered around the ArUco marker.
 It publishes the resulting modified point clouds to a new topic.
 Voxblox has been set up to generate a mesh based on this new point cloud topic.
 By default, the script is receiving non-compressed images.
 If you want to use compressed images instead, at the end of 'process_aruco.py' use 'PointCloudCamToMarkerConverter(image_is_compressed = True)' to create the converter object.

-We provide to methods to run this process— one with live input from a ZED camera and another with prerecorded input from the ZED camera which is stored in the form of rosbags.
-We provide two sets of the necessary scripts to allow users to choose to use either method.
-The scripts specified for live camera usage have "camera" appended onto their file names.
+This progarm can be run in two ways - one with live input from a ZED camera and another with prerecorded input from the ZED camera which is stored in the form of rosbags.
+In order to run one or the other, minor changes need to be made to the isaacs_mapping.launch file.

-### Using Pre-recorded Rosbags
-Follow these steps to run the script:
+Follow these steps to run the program:
  1. Get the IP address of the ROS computer (can be done in a Linux terminal by running `hostname -I`)
  2. Enter the IP address into the drone and sensor settings under the world properties inspector window in Unity
  3. Configure sensors in the same inspector window to visualize data of type Mesh